 - HIRE AN EXPERIENCED ATTORNEY – Finding an experienced DUI lawyer can be the most defining decision of your case.
 Be sure you have an attorney who will listen and work with you to protect your future, and who has the experience necessary to get the best possible resolution for you.

-Attorney Scott Brannen, and his team at The Brannen Law Office, P.C., has helped hundreds of individuals navigate the legal system, and find the best way to move into a promising future during and after a DUI charge.
+Attorney Scott Brannen, and his team at The Brannen Law Office, P.C., has helped hundreds of individuals navigate the criminal legal system, and find the best way to move into a promising future during and after a DUI charge.
 We can help.
 It is our hope that no one gets behind the wheel of a car intoxicated, but if you are facing a DUI charge, we will work tirelessly to defend against a DUI conviction and all of the implications that follow.
-Call our office today and let us help you!

 We are proud of our area’s graduating seniors, and we want to see you succeed in whatever path you undertake.
 Congratulations, Seniors!